signaldust/bunny-jit/README.md

 `mmap`/`mprotect` (eg. Linux, macOS, etc) and Windows (now fixed and tested as well).</i>

 <sup>2</sup><i>
-We sort of don't do these things specifically, because we really just perform DCE, CSE (and PRE with some limitations), generic hoisting/sinking and constant folding, but because of how we do all these globally relying on SSA invariants, this is more or less what we end up with currently.
-See [below](#optimizations).</i>
+This is a bit hand-wavy, because traditional optimizations are formulated in terms of variables, yet we optimize purely on SSA values, but this is roughly what we get.
+There are some limitations with PRE/SCCP in the name of simplicity, but we should get most of the high-value situations; see [below](#optimizations) for details.</i>

 I suggest looking at the tests (eg. `tests/test_fib.cpp`) for examples of how to use the programming API, which is the primary focus of this library.